abalasa-amd/cvs/docs/index.rst

 ********************************************

 CVS is a collection of test scripts that validate AMD AI clusters.
-Use CVS to verify cluster health, GPU/CPU node health, Host OS configuration checks, and NIC validations.
+Use CVS to verify cluster health, GPU/CPU node health, host OS configuration checks, and NIC (network interface card) validations.

 The component public repository is located at `https://github.com/ROCm/cvs <https://github.com/ROCm/cvs>`_.